Schmigadoon! (musical)

-Schmigadoon! is a stage musical adaptation of the first season of the musical television series Schmigadoon!, with book, music, and lyrics by Cinco Paul.
-The musical includes songs from the TV series and original songs written for the stage.
-The plot follows two New York City doctors, Melissa Gimble and Josh Skinner, struggling with their romantic relationship, who find themselves trapped in a magical town similar to the setting of a Golden Age musical, populated by colorful people who frequently break into song.
+Schmigadoon! is a musical with book, music, and lyrics by Cinco Paul.
+It is an adaptation of the first season of the 2021 musical television series of the same name co-created by Paul and Ken Daurio.
+It includes songs both from the TV series, as well as original songs written by Paul for the stage.
+The plot follows two New York City doctors, Melissa Gimble and Josh Skinner, struggling with their romantic relationship, who find themselves trapped in the titular magical town similar to the setting of a Golden Age musical, populated by colorful people who frequently break into song.

-The musical premiered at the Eisenhower Theater at the Kennedy Center in Washington, D.C., directed and choreographed by Christopher Gattelli, and a Broadway production is slated for 2026.
+The musical premiered at the Eisenhower Theater at the Kennedy Center in Washington, D.C., directed and choreographed by Christopher Gattelli, and opened on Broadway in April 2026.
+The production won four Tony Awards, including Best Musical.

 Background

-The television series was created by Cinco Paul and Ken Daurio, with all songs written by Paul.
+The original television series was created by Cinco Paul and Ken Daurio, with all songs written by Paul.
 It premiered on July 16, 2021, starring an ensemble cast led by Cecily Strong and Keegan-Michael Key as Melissa and Josh.
 Blending satire and homage, Schmigadoon! alluded to various Golden Age musicals of the 1940s and '50s in a pastiche of their plots and song styles.
+The title, specifically, is a send up of the 1947 musical Brigadoon, which similarly follows travelers getting trapped inside a magical town.
 Choreography was by Christopher Gattelli.
 The series was renewed for a second season focusing on the darker, edgier themes of 1960s and '70s musicals.
-It was not renewed for a third season.
+It was not renewed again, though Paul has since said that he has written a complete third season spoofing 80s and 90s musicals.

 The musical adapts the first season of the TV series.
-Differences include removing the opening flashbacks of each episode, cutting characters including Doc Lopez's parents, adding and changing some songs, and cutting scenes, including one between Josh and Emma.
+Differences include removing the opening flashbacks of each episode, cutting scenes involving characters such as Doc Lopez's parents, and the addition and modification of some songs.
 Paul revealed that the musical not only compresses the six episodes of season one into a single story and simplifies the setting, but it restores some items that were cut from TV production; he also hopes to adapt all three seasons for the stage.

 A workshop presentation of the musical in June 2024 featured Sara Chase as Melissa Gimble, Alex Brightman as Josh Skinner, Joy Woods as Emma Tate, Kevin Del Aguila as Reverend Layton and the Leprechaun, Claybourne Elder as Danny Bailey, Beth Leavel as Mildred Layton, Mauricio Martinez as Doc Lopez, Ruthie Ann Miles as Florence Menlove and Countess von Blerkom, Brad Oscar as Mayor Menlove, and Stephanie Styles as Betsy McDonough.